Why are picnics so great when you have toddlers?

 Getting out of the house stops everyone from going stir crazy and means everyone has some fresh air, but make sure you pick a good location.
 Pick somewhere green with lots of space for everyone to run around safely.
 A playpark for after-picnic play is also ideal.

-Pick The Location Wisely: If you're looking for inspiration on picnic locations, read this post on a family picnic at Bristol Harbourside and this round-up of the best parks in south east London all of which feature playparks.
-Meanwhile, if you've got a baby who's not yet eating solids, pack a little picnic for yourself and head somewhere picturesque; A Bristol Parent has a great guide to places in Bristol that you can breastfeed with a view.
+If you're looking for inspiration on picnic locations, here are twenty picnic locations for families, read this post on a family picnic at Bristol Harbourside and this round-up of the best parks in south east London all of which feature playparks.

-Stay Sun Safe: If outdoor fun is on the cards then it's important to make sure everyone is protected from the sun.
-Read our post on keeping babies and toddlers safe in the sun.
+It's important to make sure everyone is protected from the sun.
 Pack cream, hats, glasses and protective clothing.
-Just don't forget to apply suncream to yourself!
+Don't forget to apply sun cream to yourself!

-Be Cool: Make sure you take lots of water; add ice cubes to the bottles if you'll be out for a while.
-And water isn't just for drinking, pick a place with a paddling pool too to keep everyone cooled down (make sure you stay water safe though).
+Make sure you take lots of water; add ice cubes to the bottles if you'll be out for a while.
+And water isn't just for drinking, pick a place with a lido or paddling pool too to keep everyone cool.